-My father ‘Arthur Steel’ was a renowned Fleet Street Photographer and because of his career I grew up surrounded by cameras.
-From as early as seven years of age I would be helping him print black and white images in his darkroom.
-Later on in life I studied Photography at College and became a Window Cleaner throughout this period to help finance myself.
-After a short stint of unpaid work experience I was offered a full time job at Holborn Studios (London’s largest Photographic Studio).
+My father, Arthur Steel was a renowned Fleet Street Photographer (now retired) and because of his career I grew up surrounded by cameras.
+From the age of seven I would help him print black and white images in the darkroom.
+Later on in life I studied Photography for a year at College and became a window cleaner throughout this period to help finance myself.
+After a fortnight of unpaid work experience I was offered a full time job at Holborn Studios (London’s largest Photographic Studio).
 I worked there for two years as a studio assistant and then assisted as a freelancer for a further eight years travelling extensively around the globe on assignments working with some of the world’s leading Photographers.

 During this time, I mainly assisted Portrait Photographers and was lucky enough to have personally met and worked with Her Majesty The Queen, Michael Jackson, David Bowie and Elizabeth Taylor, to name a few.